cybozu-go/setup-hw/docs/how_to_generate_rules.md

 Update Server Firmware
 ----------------------

-First of all, it is recommended that you update your servers' BIOS, BMC software, or anything related to hardware management.
+First of all, make sure all servers have up-to-date BIOS and BMC.
-It is important to keep your servers' firmware versions to some uniform one, if not the latest, among all servers.
+Follow the instructions below to update them if you are using Dell PowerEdge servers.

-Detailed operations vary with the kind of machine, so please refer to your servers' manuals.
+For other types of servers, please refer to their manuals.

 ### \[Informational\] Update steps for Dell PowerEdge servers